MikeC-A6/simpler-grants-typespec-experiment/website/src/content/docs/decisions/adr/0009-monetary-fields.md

   - Ideal for aggregation, sorting, and other arithmetic operations.
   - Compact representation (smaller payloads compared to string decimals).
   - Consistent format across implementations.
-  - Commonly used format for monetary values, e.g. Stripe, Square.
+  - Commonly used format for monetary values, e.g., Stripe, Square, etc.
 - **Cons**
   - Less human-readable than string representations.
   - Requires explicit documentation of smallest unit conventions (e.g., cents for USD, yen has no subunit).